 It’s also fundamental to use an effective translator to help you work with foreign languages you don’t understand; but always keep in mind that this is not a substitute of native language support.
 A good translator is great to give you some work independence and help you to advance quicker, with more confidence; nonetheless, the real meaning of a phrase or paragraph can easily get lost, so be careful.

-To consume and analyze Web information I would recommend Chrome’s built-in translation bar, which is the most useful option I’ve found.
+To consume and analyse Web information I would recommend Chrome’s built-in translation bar, which is the most useful option I’ve found.

 To translate specific information, I’ve also used free online solutions such as the Google Translator or Promt Translator and the paid standard version of Promt that integrates within the Office suite and lets you directly translate the documents there.